You are on the global GfK website. Visit our local website for more offerings and information in your country.

 Across the 22 markets surveyed, South Koreans were found to be the least likely to own a pet, with over two-thirds (68%) without a pet.
 Other markets that scored low on pet ownership are Hong Kong (64%) and Japan (63%).

 On average, dogs were the most popular pet to own internationally (33%); the leading nation for dog-ownership is Argentina, with 66% of the population owning a canine.
 Overall, 23% of global respondents had a cat, with Russians owning the most felines (57%).
 Internationally, women are more likely than men to own a dog or cat; but, on average, more men than women own fish.

 About the study

-GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 countries.
+GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 markets.
 Fieldwork was completed in June 2015 and data are weighted to reflect the demographic composition of the online population age 15+ in each market.
-The countries included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.